-BMC is a Swiss based company whose acronymic title (Bicycle Manufacturing Company) certainly fits into the ‘does what it says on the tin’ category.
+BMC is a Swiss-based bike company whose acronymic title (Bicycle Manufacturing Company) certainly fits into the 'does what it says on the tin' category.

-Founded by Bob Bigelow in 1986, BMC was initially a wholesale distributor for Raleigh bicycles – but in 2001 it shifted to focus on building bikes under the BMC name after Bigelow lost his distributor’s license.
+Founded by Bob Bigelow in 1986, BMC was initially a wholesale distributor for the Raleigh bicycles range- but in 2001 it shifted to focus on building bikes under the BMC name after Bigelow lost his distributor's license.

 The brand has always focused on the performance bicycle market, initially supplying bikes to the Swiss professional team.
 Team patron Andy Rihs took over the company in 2000, building a production facility in Grenchen, Switzerland.

-The brand manufactures bikes for all terrains – from road to muddy mountains – and sponsors world class athletes including BMC Racing, for whom the brand is the title sponsor.
+The brand manufactures bikes for all terrains - from road to muddy mountains, tough our guide will focus on the former.